 Here are some considerations to familiarize yourself with for each employee that works in another state, so you stay compliant:

-If the contractor’s mailing address is different from where the work was performed and you need a 1099 to be created for the work state, please contact us.
+If the contractor’s mailing address is different from where the work was performed and you need a 1099 to be created for the work state, contact us from the Help section of your account.

 While hiring a remote contractor is generally less complicated than hiring a remote employee, misclassifying an employee as a contractor could lead to serious tax penalties.
 Before hiring a new teammate, check out our blog article on the difference between employees and contractors.